muratcakmak/blog.muratcakmak.github.io/_posts/2015-10-20-App-Academy.md

 I just dived in to the second coding challenge.
 It was challenging because the difficulty advanced one step more.
 But I was prepared for that.
 I took the second coding challenge, and one of the three problems was really difficult to grasp.
 I solved the other two problem smoothly, but on the third one, I spent approximately 45 minutes.
 After submission, they sent me a mail to arrange a Skype interview with one of the teachers of app academy san francisco.

 It was my first time to getting interview, and it would be live/peer coding.
-Verbalising thought processing helps me a lot, read this http://www.codecampguide.com/blog/skype-interview-tip-verbalize-your-thought-process.
+Verbalising thought processing helps me a lot, you can [read this](http://www.codecampguide.com/blog/skype-interview-tip-verbalize-your-thought-process).
 As far as I learned, there are three main things you need to consider:

 1. What your function takes as a parameter,
 2. What it returns and
 3. Explaining the code on each line meticulously.